 - Poor oral hygiene, which results in dental plaque accumulation.

 - Using tobacco.

 - Medications such as those for seizures or blood pressure.

 Once this buildup of plaque around the base of the teeth is allowed to harden into tartar, this buildup irritates healthy gum tissue and allows pockets to develop.
 This results in even more irritation and inflammation of the gums.
 But if it is treated in the early stages, gingivitis is usually reversible.

 Left untreated, however, this progressive disease will only get worse.
-This results in periodontitis, which is the advanced stage of gum disease and is a serious infection of the gums.
+This results in periodontitis, which is the advanced stage of gum disease and a serious infection of the gums.
 Not only do the gums deteriorate at this stage, but the jawbone does as well.
-The result?
-Tooth loss.
+This can result in tooth loss.